xSilvermanx/PD5M/README.md

 ## Controls
 - Use `F3` to enable a crosshair that will help you determine what you are looking at
 - Type `/tp` to open the teleport menu that can send you to every police- and DPOS-station
+- Type `/rank` to choose your department ranks.
+If you are displaying rank insignia on your uniform, this command will choose the appropriate rank insignia next time you are in the wardrobe

 ### Keyboard:
 - Use `E` to interact with an npc you are looking at.
 Is also used to interact with every marker on the map